MPPSC Age Limit 2026: Category-Wise Eligibility Details

 Q1.
 What is the age limit for MPPSC non-uniformed posts in 2026?

 Q2.
-What age relaxation is provided for MPPSC Age Limit 2026 to women candidates?
+What age relaxation is provided for women candidates in MPPSC 2026?

 Ans.
-Women candidates across all categories (UR, SC, ST, OBC) are entitled to a 5-year age relaxation.
-Thus, female candidates can apply up to 45 years for non-uniformed posts and 38 years for uniformed posts.
+Women across all categories—General, SC, ST, and OBC—get a blanket 5-year age relaxation.
+This means female applicants have an upper limit of 45 years for non-uniformed roles and 38 years for uniformed ones.

 Q4.
 How is age calculated for MPPSC 2026 eligibility?